Macbucheron1/0xECE-WebSite/client/README.md

 - [ ] add like on post
 - [ ] add digital resume
 - [ ] in the search bar invert between url and text in the search result : "d%C3%A9" and dé
+- [ ] color of the link inside a write up in md
+- [ ] In the search bar make sur that the button is clickable and not just the text